Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/review/ai-form-recognizer.api.md

 export class CustomRecognizerClient {
     // Warning: (ae-forgotten-export) The symbol "FormRecognizerClientOptions" needs to be exported by the entry point index.d.ts constructor(endpointUrl: string, credential: TokenCredential | CognitiveKeyCredential, options?: FormRecognizerClientOptions_2);
+    // Warning: (ae-forgotten-export) The symbol "AnalyzeReceiptOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "GetAnalyzeReceiptResultResponse" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    analyzeReceipt(body: HttpRequestBody, contentType: string, options?: AnalyzeReceiptOptions): Promise<GetAnalyzeReceiptResultResponse>;
     // Warning: (ae-forgotten-export) The symbol "DeleteModelOptions" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     deleteModel(modelId: string, options?: DeleteModelOptions): Promise<import("@azure/core-http").RestResponse>;
     readonly endpointUrl: string;
+    // Warning: (ae-forgotten-export) The symbol "GetAnalyzeReceiptResultOptions" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    getAnalyzeReceiptResult(resultId: string, options?: GetAnalyzeReceiptResultOptions): Promise<GetAnalyzeReceiptResultResponse>;
     // Warning: (ae-forgotten-export) The symbol "GetModelOptions" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)